 Instead, the money in this facility is ‘offset’ against your home loan debt when interest is calculated, reducing the amount of interest charged on your home loan.
 Offsets are popular amongst most buyer groups as they can greatly reduce the interest paid over the life of the loan.

 Offset accounts can be a much more beneficial place to store your savings than a standard savings account.
 This is because you might only earn a marginal amount of interest in a savings account and as such, money tends to work much harder in an offset account.

-An offset works because you are only charged interest on the net balance in your home loan, being the loan balance minus the amount in the redraw offset facility or offset account.
-To illustrate, you have $20,000 in your savings account, and you owe $350,000 in your mortgage, the interest on your home loan will be calculated on $330,000.
-In other words, the money you have in your offset is deducted from the balance of your home loan - assuming you have a 100% offset account.
+An offset works by only charging interest on the net balance in your home loan, being the loan balance minus the amount in the redraw offset facility.
+To illustrate, you have $10,000 in your savings account, and you owe $400,000 in your mortgage, the interest on your home loan will be calculated on $390,000.
+In other words, the money you have in your offset is deducted from the balance of your home loan - assuming you have a 100% offset.

 Tags: buying property | redraw offset facility

 An offset account is a great feature for borrowers and can help you save time and money off your mortgage.
 Find out if an offset account is right for you.

 Calculate how much time and interest you could save on your home loan with a redraw offset facility using our handy offset calculator.